Chapter 6 – Providing a Safe Educational and Work Environment

 - The complainant was asleep or unconscious.

 - The complainant was incapacitated due to the influence of drugs, alcohol, or medication, so that the complainant could not understand the fact, nature, or extent of the sexual activity

 - The complainant was unable to communicate due to a mental or physical condition.

 6-B (6) Child Abuse

 No faculty may commit an act of child abuse, including sexual abuse of an individual under 18 years of age.
 All faculty and staff members are required to report any instances of known or suspected abuse, molestation or neglect relating to children.
-Please see Section 6-D (1)(b) and the University policy on Protecting Minors.
+Please see Section 6-D (1)(b) and the University policy on Protecting Minors, http://policy.usc.edu.

 6-B (7) Stalking

-No faculty or staff member may engage in stalking.
+No faculty member may engage in stalking.
 Consistent with section 40002(a) of the Violence Against Women Act of 1994, stalking is defined to mean intentionally engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others; or suffer substantial emotional distress.
 Stalking is also a crime.
-“Course of conduct” means behavior composed of two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, engages in any of the following: monitoring, following, observing, threatening, surveiling, or communicating to or about a person, or interfering with a person’s property.
+“Course of conduct” means behavior composed of two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, engages in any of the following: monitoring, following, observing, threatening, surveilling, or communicating to or about a person, or interfering with a person’s property.
 Tormenting behavior is prohibited equally with stalking.
 Tormenting behavior is defined as non-consensual willful conduct directed at a specific person that seriously alarms or annoys the person, that would have that effect on a reasonable person, and that serves no legitimate purpose.

 6-B (7.5) Domestic Violence, Dating Violence, and Intimate Partner Violence